How to Sell CBD Online | 7 Simple Steps

 WooCommerce with WordPress.org

-If you have the time and technical confidence, WordPress is a powerful platform to build your online CBD store with – especially if you use the WooCommerce plugin.
+If you have the time and technical confidence, WooCommerce plugin.
 It’s fully customizable and gives you total control over your store – although the flip side of this is that it’ll take a while to set up, and takes a lot more time and effort to maintain.

 Good to know… You need to use WordPress.org, the open-source platform, rather than WordPress.com, the website builder, as the latter does not allow CBD sales through its website builder.
 Confusing, yes, but worth knowing before signing up.